 Success rate: – 70-80%

-Selection criteria for oxygen-ozone therapy were the following
+Selection criteria for ozone therapy

 Clinical criterion was low back pain resistant to conservative management (drugs, physiotherapy, and others), lasting at least 3 months.